dylanwilbur/dylanwilbur.github.io/_posts/2020-06-10-setting-up-new-mac.md

 ##### Used For: Command+Tab App switching, Windows style
 ##### Price: $10

-One thing windows does right is their ctrl+tab app switcher.
+One thing windows does right is their alt+tab app switcher.
 On MacOS, by default you can only switch between different apps, not specific windows.
 So if you have, say, 2 iTerm windows open, you're out of luck if you want to command tab to one of them in particular.
 It was writing this that made me go and redownload this app because the default was so annoying.

 Dark Mode, of course.